theowenyoung/archive-actionsflow/docs/steps.md

           value3: ${{ on.rss.outputs.link }}
 ```

-The configure format is same with [Github actions jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions), you can use any [context and expression of Github actions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions), and the other expression supported by Actionsflow, like trigger's outputs, for example: `${{ on.rss.outputs.title }}`
+The configure format is the same with [Github actions jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions), you can use any [context and expression of Github actions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions), and the other expression supported by Actionsflow, like trigger's outputs, for example: `${{ on.rss.outputs.title }}`

-Like Github actions, you can also define multiple jobs for your workflow.
+Like Github's actions, you can also define multiple jobs for your workflow.
 For example:

 ```yaml
 jobs: